barrett370/go-canvas-cURL/README.md

 ./Scrape -module=<module-name>
 ```

-You can also restrict the file extensions that you are interested in by typing the extensions you wish to ignore in a `.scrapeignore` file in the toplevel directory
+You can also restrict the file extensions which you are interested in by typing the extensions you wish to ignore in a `.scrapeignore` file in the toplevel directory

 To force the re-download of existing files use the `-f=true` flag